AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/add-or-remove-a-user.md

    ![](assets/add-or-remove-a-user-14.png)

-The user will then receive an email notifying them they no longer have Product Admin access to Marketo Engage.
+The user will then receive an email notifying them they no longer have access to Marketo Engage.

 >[!MORELIKETHIS]
 >